RuneBlaze/WITCH-NG/README.md

 ### `--progress`

 Report progress roughly once per ten seconds for the `hmmsearch` step.
-Future work allows it also for the `hmmalign` step.
+Future work will allow progress reporting also for the `hmmalign` step.

+### `--hmm-size-lb`

+Set the lower bound of the HMM size (number of sequences).
+The default is 10.
+Increasing this parameter allows faster execution (e.g., `25`).
+Note that WITCH-NG will have unexpected results if loading a checkpoint file with a different `--hmm-size-lb` value, so when checkpointing, it is recommended to use the same `--hmm-size-lb` value.

 ## Other Tips